The Message of Jesus: Your Invitation to the Kingdom of God

 “The kingdom of God is here, he seemed to be saying, but it’s not like you thought it was going to be” (Wright, Who Was Jesus?, page 98).

 Jesus shocked people with what his good news implied.
 “Many who are first will be last, and many who are last will be first,” Jesus emphasized (Matthew 19:30).
-“There will be weeping there, and gnashing of teeth,” he told his own people, the Jews, “when you see Abraham, Isaac and Jacob and all the prophets in the kingdom of God, but you yourselves thrown out” (Luke 13:28).
+“There will be weeping there, and gnashing of teeth,” he told his own people, “when you see Abraham, Isaac and Jacob and all the prophets in the kingdom of God, but you yourselves thrown out” (Luke 13:28).
 The great banquet was for everyone (Luke 14:16-24).
-The Gentiles were invited to the kingdom, too.
+Gentiles were invited to the kingdom, too.

 The good news Jesus brought upset everyone’s assumptions, even those of his own disciples (Luke 9:51-56).
-Jesus insisted that the kingdom they looked for as a future event was already dynamically present in his ministry.
+Jesus insisted that the kingdom they looked for as a future event was already at work in his ministry.
 As he said after one dramatic episode: “If I drive out demons by the finger of God, then the kingdom of God has come upon you” (Luke 11:20).
-Those
+Those who saw Jesus in action were experiencing the presence of the future.

 Jesus turned popular expectation on its head in at least three ways:

-2. Jesus’ good news was also for those willing to turn to God through repentance.
+- Jesus’ good news was also for those willing to turn to God through repentance.
 They would find God to be like a generous father who scans the horizon for his wandering sons and daughters and spots them “while…still a long way off” (Luke 15:20).
 The good news of the gospel meant that anyone saying the words, “God, have mercy on me, a sinner” (Luke 18:13), and really meaning it, would find God a sympathetic listener.
 Always.
 “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you” (Luke 11:9).
 To those who believed, this was the best news they could ever hear.

 splendor.